MicrosoftDocs/powerquery-docs/powerquery-docs/group-by.md

 ![Fuzzy grouping sample final table with transform table](images/placeholder.png)

 >[!Note]
 >In this example, the *Ignore case* option is enabled so values in the **From** column of the **Transformation table** will be used ignoring the case and will look for the text string without considering casing.
-This transformation operation occurs first and subsequently the Fuzzy group operation is performed.
+This transformation operation occurs first and subsequently the *Fuzzy grouping* operation is performed.

 ## More resources